toptal/granite/docs/index.md

 With Granite Form objects, when a model attribute is exposed via `represents` and the Active Record object changes, the exposed attribute is immediately updated.

-_In contrast_, Granite Actions use `assign_data` to update the represented attribute.
+_In contrast_, Granite actions use `assign_data` to update the represented attribute.

 #### Assigning the data